captainzero93/security_harden_linux/README.md

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 See the [LICENSE](LICENSE) file for details.

- - for comercial requests email joe.faulkner.0@gmail.com
+ - For comercial requests email joe.faulkner.0@gmail.com